To purchase Polka Dot crypto you are going to need

 Now go to your exchange and from the “portfolio” or “wallet” view where we left off earlier and click on your DOT.
 You should have the option to withdraw.
 Click on the “withdraw” button.

-Here is a screenshot of how it appears for me ( I have AVAX not DOT).
-If using Binance, select send via crypto network.
+Here is a screenshot of how it appears on my phone ( I have AVAX, not DOT).
+If using Binance, select “send via crypto network”.

 You are going to need to paste in the correct address to your Polkadot-js wallet AND select the correct network.
 If you do this step wrong your DOT there will be nothing you can do to get your DOT back.